Oskar (wrestler)

 Oskar Münchow (born 14 July 1998) is a German professional wrestler.
-He is signed to New Japan Pro-Wrestling (NJPW), where he performs mononymously as Oskar (stylized in all caps and shortened from his previous ring name Oskar Leube).
-He is a member of both Bullet Club and its sub-group Bullet Club War Dogs.
-He is one half of the current IWGP Tag Team Champions in his first reign.
-He has also competed for the German promotion Westside Xtreme Wrestling where he is a former wXw Academy Trophy Champion.
+He is signed to New Japan Pro-Wrestling (NJPW), where he performs mononymously as Oskar (stylized in all caps and shortened from his previous ring name Oskar Leube) and is a member of Unbound Co..
+He is a former one-time IWGP Tag Team Champion with fellow stablemate Yuto-Ice as the Knock Out Brothers.
+He has also appeared for the German promotion Westside Xtreme Wrestling, where he is a former wXw Academy Trophy Champion.

 Professional wrestling career

-Training and early career (2019–2022)
+Early career (2019–2022)

 In January 2019, Münchow began training at the Fale Dojo in New Zealand.
-Two months later, on 3 March, Münchow had his professional wrestling match.
-Beginning of January 2020 he trained in the NJPW Dojo for the first time before returning to Germany.
+It was also around that time, he would befriend his future tag partner in Yuto Nakashima who was also training in the dojo.
+Two months later, on 3 March, Münchow had his debut professional wrestling match.
+Beginning of January 2020, he trained in the NJPW Dojo for the first time before returning to Germany.
 In November 2021, Münchow began to compete in Westside Xtreme Wrestling (wXw) under the ring name Oskar.
 On November 13, in his wXw debut, Oskar defeated Norman Harras by pinfall.
 On 5 March 2022, at wXwNOW & Friends, he won the wXw Academy Trophy Championship defeating Goldenboy Santos.